shiftleino/anomaly-detection/README.md

 # Anomaly Detection
-This repository contains some anomaly detection projects and notes.
+This repository contains some anomaly detection testing projects and notes.

 ## Notes
 [Check for notes](./notes/notes.md)